 The same image is seen with all applications.

-This strange little issue appears to be a bug with the Lenovo software – through no intervention from the user the camera has become disabled and needs to be re-enabled.
+This issue appears to be a bug with the Lenovo software – where the camera’s “privacy mode” is enabled by default.

-- Open the Windows start menu, and type ‘Lenovo’ until ‘Lenovo Settings’ appears and open it (if you do not have Lenovo Settings installed you can find it on the Windows App Store).
+- Open the Windows start menu, and type ‘Lenovo Vantage’ and open it (if you do not have Lenovo Vantage installed you can find it on the Windows App Store).

 Help!
 This didnt work!